Updated April 2026

 Cancel the Old Policy

 Contact your current insurer to cancel on the renewal date.
-Most policies don't auto-cancel when you take out a new policy elsewhere.
-If you cancel mid-term, you may receive a pro-rata refund of any unused premium.
+Most policies do not auto-cancel when you take out a new policy elsewhere.
+If you cancel mid-term, you may receive a pro-rata refund of the unused premium.

 How to Make a Landlord Insurance Claim

-A step-by-step guide to the landlord insurance claims process in New Zealand.
+A step-by-step guide to the landlord insurance claims process in Australia.

 1